TuringLang/MCMCChains.jl/README.md

 By default, parameters will be given the name `Parami`, where `i` is the parameter number.

 ### Rename Parameters

-Parameter names can be changed with the function `set_names`, which accepts a `Chain` object and a `Dict` containing the mapping between old and new column names.
-Note that `set_names` creates a new `Chain` object because mutation is not supported.
+Parameter names can be changed with the function `replacenames`, which accepts a `Chains` object and pairs of old and new parameter names.
+Note that `replacenames` creates a new `Chains` object that shares the same underlying data.

 ```julia
 chn = Chains(